speediegq/matrix-client-wishlist/README.md

 - Friends (not part of the Matrix spec so would be specific to this client)
 - Spaces
 - User CSS/JavaScript
+- Allowing UI elements to be moved and positioned freely.

 Because it will be partially hosted on a web server, we can add (some) stuff that isn't actually part of the Matrix spec.
 See https://git.speedie.site/speedie/libleet for progress.